Chalarangelo/30-seconds-of-code/README.md

 Use recursion.
 For each letter in the given string, create all the partial permutations for the rest of its letters.
-Use `Array.map()` to combine the letter with each partial permutation, then `Array.reduce()` to combine all permutations in one array.
+Use `Array.prototype.map()` to combine the letter with each partial permutation, then `Array.prototype.reduce()` to combine all permutations in one array.
 Base cases are for string `length` equal to `2` or `1`.

 ```js